tweag/stacker_bee/README.md

 To interact with a real CloudStack server:

-    $ cp .env.default .env
+    $ cp config.default.yml config.yml

-And edit `.env`, specifying the URL and credentials for your CloudStack server.
+And edit `config.yml`, specifying the URL and credentials for your CloudStack server.
 This file is ignored by git.

 ## License